 Switch on your camera and set your sound recording to Manual.
 This will probably be somewhere in the Menu settings.
 On the Canon EOS R press the Menu button and then go to the first of the red camera menu screens.
 Select Sound Recording and put it into manual mode.

 Takedown the level so it’s quite low, probably about a quarter of the way up from minimum.
 You will eventually control the audio level using either the Gain knob on the Yeti or the volume slider in your computer’s settings.

 When recording you want the audio to peak at around –12dB.
 That will leave you a little “headroom” to accommodate the occasional louder parts in natural speech.

-You don’t want the audio to hit the extreme right of the audio meter, which represents a level of 0dB.
+You don’t want the audio to hit the extreme right of the audiometer, which represents a level of 0dB.
 If the audio peaks (hits the red end stops) you run the risk of your audio being clipped and distorted.
-Essentially, you are feeding in too much signal for your camera to record, losing the data that properly describes your audio.
-It’s the sound equivalent of overexposing the shot so that all the details in the highlights are lost and wend up looking pure white.
+Essentially, you are feeding in too much signal for your camera to record, losing the data that accurately describes your audio.
+It’s the sound equivalent of overexposing the shot so that all the details in the highlights are lost and end up looking pure white.

 WARNING: If the light on the Yeti’s mute button is flashing red, the Yeti is muted and you won’t be sending any audio signal to the camera.
 Make sure the light is solid red.

 Although you can control the level of the audio from the Yeti using the Gain knob, you might like to use a virtual slider.
 If you haven’t already got the Blue Sherpa app on your PC visit the Blue Microphone’s website and download the Blue Sherpa app.